 Tomatoes are one of those easy-to-use anti-inflammatory foods that luckily taste great, too.
-According to the Department of Food Sciences at North Carolina State University in regard to a study on tomato nutrition, “Tomatoes are the second most produced and consumed vegetable nationwide and are a rich source of lycopene, beta-carotene, folate, potassium, vitamin C, flavonoids, and vitamin E.”
+What are the health benefits of tomatoes?
+According to the Department of Food Sciences at North Carolina State University, in regard to a study on tomato nutrition, “Tomatoes are the second most produced and consumed vegetable nationwide and are a rich source of lycopene, beta-carotene, folate, potassium, vitamin C, flavonoids, and vitamin E.” (2)

 Tomato Nutrition Facts